Reforming the System to End the Cycle of Unsustainable Federal Student Loan Debt

 Three Recommendations for Reform

 Access to higher education remains uneven.
 The federal student loan program continues to do too much for too many and not enough for those who need the most support.
-Too often, students from underserved or underrepresented communities – many of whom are first-generation college students — lack tools and resources needed to make well-informed, confident decisions about paying for their higher education.
+Too often, students from underserved communities – many of whom are first-generation college students — lack the tools and resources needed to make well-informed, confident decisions about paying for their higher education.

-2. Empower degree completion
+3. Empower degree completion

 Access to college on its own is not enough – higher education stakeholders need to focus attention and resources on prioritizing college completion just as much as college access.

 Far too many students take on debt without earning a degree.
 In fact, more than 40 million Americans have some college education but no degree.
-Too often, they are first-generation students and those from underserved communities.

 In addition, roughly six in 10 students who start college graduate in six years.
+Research consistently shows financial issues, life changes, and mental health concerns are some of the barriers that keep students from graduating

 SOURCE: U.S. DEPARTMENT OF EDUCATION, NATIONAL CENTER FOR EDUCATION STATISTICS, 2021